openresty/lua-nginx-module/README.markdown

         require('xxx')

-	If you have to use the old form, force reload the module for every request by using the `package.loaded.<module>` command:
+	If the old form is required, force reload the module for every request by using the `package.loaded.<module>` command:

         package.loaded.xxx = nil